-- Middle School: Aggression (assault, disorderly conduct) was the most common violation over the last three years.
-This data suggests that middle schools may need additional training in restoratives and a wider set of complementary strategies to encourage positive student behavior to mediate aggression. - High Schools: Drugs and marijuana were the most common violation over the last three years suggesting that student engagement in high interest in-school and after-school activities are needed to provide alternatives to using drugs.
+- Ethnicity: The USP ethnic breakdown of students enrolled in DAEP revealed that African American students were consistently over-represented and increasing each year (14% in 2015-16, 17% in 2016-17, 19% in 2017-18, and 16% in 2018-19) when compared to the District's overall ethnic distribution (9%).
+Conversely, Hispanic students were under-represented and decreasing each year (59% in 2015-16, 55% in 2016-17, 52% in 2017-18, and 57% in 2018-19) when compared to the District's overall ethnic distribution (62%).
+The other ethnic groups were representational of the larger District average. - Attendance: The average attendance rate in the program was about 78.15% in 2015-16, 82.43% in 2016-17, 84.22% in 2017-18, and 83.11% in 2018-19 from program attendance ranging between 16 to 35 days.
+The program exposure was therefore relatively limited which challenged the program to be able to show sustained change in student behavior.
+For example, the Social and Emotional Learning Scale (SEL) provided largely inconclusive results from pre to post-test each year from 2015-16 to 2017-18.
+Altering student's perception of how much control they felt could be exerted over their environment may require more time and services than what DAEP is currently able to offer. - Grade Levels: - Middle School: Aggression (assault, disorderly conduct) was the most common violation over the last four years.
+This data suggests that middle schools may need additional training in restoratives and a wider set of complementary strategies to encourage positive student behavior to mediate aggression. - High Schools: Drugs and marijuana were the most common violation over the last four years suggesting that student engagement in high interest in-school and after-school activities are needed to provide alternatives to using drugs.
 Additionally, increased collaboration with outside behavioral service agencies and TUSD high schools may be desirable to provide strategies to students at-risk to decrease drug dependency. - Students with Specialized Needs: More than a third of students (39%) were classified as ExEd, had a 504 plan, or were English Language Learners in 2015-16.
-During 2016-17 and 2017-18, students who were classified as ExEd, had a 504 plan, or were English Language Learners decreased to about a quarter (23% and 25%, respectively) of the participants.
+During 2016-17 to 2018-19, students who were classified as ExEd, had a 504 plan, or were English Language Learners decreased to about a quarter (23%, 25% and 30%, respectively) of the participants although a 5% increase was evident in 2018-19.
 Without enrollment into DAEP, these students would not have received the school-based services that they and their families rely upon. - ELA and Math Pre-Post Assessment Results: Assessment protocol was formalized in 2016-17 by using grade level comprehensive year-end on-line district benchmark assessment as a pre-post-test.
 In 2017-18, these assessments were further refined to reflect quarterly academic priorities.

 Results indicated that students showed measurable growth in both ELA and math.
 This growth serves as evidence that students were supported academically in ELA and math during their time at DAEP, especially at the middle school level.
 Thus, the model of small structured academic environments has had a beneficial academic impact on DAEP students, especially in the last two years.